paul-shannon/cytofkit-extensions/README.md

-# CytofkitNormalization.R
+# CytofkitNormalization

-A simple R6 package which
+An R6 package which

   - reads the standard results file produced by cytofkit
   - adds new columns to the matrix contained therein, normalizing marker values against H3 and/or H4 "total" histone values.
+  - provides several convenience functions for publication-quality graphics

 ## References

-From Alex Kuo's group, this 2018paper applies linear regression normalization to cytof data:
+Our normalization strategy is inspired by work Alex Kuo's group, described in  this 2018 paper, which applies linear regression normalization to cytof data:
 <p>
 Cheung, Peggie, et al. <i>Single-cell chromatin modification profiling reveals increased